apiaryio/dredd/README.md

       --version            Show version number
       --help               Show usage information

+Additionally, boolean flags can be negated by prefixing `no-`, for example: `--no-color --no-inline-errors`.

 ## API Blueprint testability
 Dredd can test only API resources specified by *well defined transaction*.
 Any Non specific resources in the Blueprint e. g. with URI template or query parameters without default or example values are considered as *ambiguous transaction* thus they are resulting in a *warning* during the test run and are skipped.